-Will your retirement money last as long as you do?Finances
+Will your retirement money last as long as you do?This content is categorized as:

 If you worry that your retirement savings won’t last as long as it needs to, you’re not alone.
 Forty-nine percent of pre-retirees are concerned about outliving their money, according to the SimplyWise Retirement Confidence Index.
 Knowing how long your money needs to last may be one of the biggest unknowns in retirement planning.
 Although the future can’t be predicted, at birth, American men are expected to live 75.1 years and women 80.5 years, reports the National Center for Health Statistics.
 That means a couple turning 65 can expect to live together in retirement for another 19 years, on average, but potentially longer.
 That’s great news considering the time many retirees will have to enjoy the next chapter of their lives.
 The downside?
 Many people are concerned about running out of money during retirement.

 You can ease your mind by acknowledging that retirement does not signal the end of savings.
 "We tend to think about saving money as something we do only while working, but your money can still work for you in retirement," says Emily Guy Birken, author of Making Social Security Work for You: Advice, Strategies, and Timelines That Can Maximize Your Benefits, in an interview conducted by Athene.
 If you retire at 62 and live for 30 more years, that's 30 years of growth potential for your retirement nest egg.

 To maximize your money, Birken suggests thinking about your retirement portfolio as having three different buckets.
 Planning this way can help ensure that you'll have what you need for as long as you need it.

 - The first bucket is for the first five years of retirement.
 It is earning interest, but is in a relatively safe spot, so you don't have to worry much about stock market fluctuations and volatility.